movabletype/mt-docs-data-api-reference/pages.md

     + sortBy = `modified_on` (optional, string) ...
 The field name for sort.
 You can specify one of following values<ul><li>authored_on</li><li>title</li><li>created_on</li><li>modified_on</li></ul>
     + sortOrder = `descend` (optional, string) ... <dl><dt>descend</dt><dd>(default) Return pages in descending order.</dd><dt>ascend</dt><dd>Return pages in ascending order.</dd></dl>
     + fields (optional, string) ...
 The field list to retrieve as part of the Pages resource.
 That list should be separated by comma.
 If this parameter is not specified, All fields will be returned.
     + includeIds (optional, string) ...
-The comma separated ID list of entries to include to result.
+The comma separated ID list of pages to include to result.
     + excludeIds (optional, string) ...
-The comma separated ID list of entries to exclude from result.
+The comma separated ID list of pages to exclude from result.
     + status (optional, string) ...
 Filter by container page's status. <dl><dt>Draft</dt><dd>status is 1.</dd><dt>Publish</dt><dd>status is 2.</dd><dt>Review</dt><dd>status is 3.</dd><dt>Future</dt><dd>status is 4.</dd><dt>Spam</dt><dd>status is 5.</dd></dl>
     + maxComments (optional, number) ...
 This is an optional parameter.
 Maximum number of pages to retrieve as part of the Pages resource.
 If this parameter is not supplied, no pages will be returned.
     + maxTrackbacks (optional, number) ...
 This is an optional parameter.
 Maximum number of received trackbacks to retrieve as part of the Pages resource.
 If this parameter is not supplied, no trackbacks will be returned.